by AnthonyClaiborne | Aug 15, 2023 | News

 by AnthonyClaiborne | Jan 17, 2022 | About Patenting

-An inventor may wish to file a provisional patent application if the inventor is not ready to enter into the regular examination process, typically because of time or money constraints.
+An inventor may wish to file a provisional application if the inventor is not ready to enter into the regular examination process, typically because of time or money constraints.
 A provisional application establishes a filing date at a lower cost for a first patent application filing in the United States and allows the term “Patent Pending” to be applied to the invention.

 A provisional patent application serves only to establish the filing date for the patent application and automatically becomes abandoned after one year.
 The U.S. Patent Office does not examine a provisional application and such an application cannot become a patent.
 An applicant must submit the non-provisional application within one year of submitting the provisional application in order to possibly receive the benefit of the provisional application’s filing date.